How to Rename a Column in SQL

 Now that you understand the basics of renaming columns in SQL, let’s examine how to do this using the ALTER TABLE statement in different SQL environments, such as MySQL, Oracle, and PostgreSQL.

-The most common approach to renaming a column in SQL is using the ALTER TABLE statement, which allows you to modify the structure of a table.
+The most common way to rename a column in SQL is by using the ALTER TABLE statement, which lets you modify a table's structure.

 The syntax for renaming a column can vary slightly depending on the SQL database you're using, but the concept remains the same.